sundar7D0/maximum-scatter-TSP/README.md

 # Six heuristics and their smoothed analysis for NP-hard Maximum Scatter Traveling Salesman Problem (MSTSP)

-In this work, we describe six algorithms for MSTSP with improved formulations of prior work that enhance their real-world efficacy.
-Further, we perform experimental studies motivated by smoothed analysis to comprehensively evaluate these algorithms in terms of run-time, quality and stability.
+In this work, we describe six algorithms for MSTSP with improved formulations of prior work that enhance their **real-world efficacy**.
+Further, we perform experimental studies motivated by **[smoothed analysis](https://en.wikipedia.org/wiki/Smoothed_analysis)** to comprehensively evaluate these algorithms in terms of run-time, quality and stability.
 This work, done under the guidance of [Prof. Raghavendra Rao](http://www.cse.iitm.ac.in/profile.php?arg=MTU=), was published as paper (lead author) at [SIAM-ALENEX22](https://www.siam.org/conferences/cm/conference/alenex22).

 The six algorithms that we describe in this work are: